ScilifelabDataCentre/scilifelab-metadata-templates/README.md

 # SciLifeLab Metadata Templates

 This repository stores metadata templates in use at SciLifeLab, organized according to data type.
-In addition to data type specific fields capturing the technical metadata itself, all templates include additional organizational metadata such as
-- SciLifeLab infrastructure platform and unit
-- Unit internal project ID(s)
-- Associated order ID
-- Experimental Sample IDs (as assigned by the unit, 1 exp sample = 1 data file (pair))
-- Associated Sample IDs (as shared by the researcher with the unit)

-## General Template structure
+## General template structure

 A template has a _title_, a _description_ and a _semantic version_ number, as well as well as a list of associated attribute fields.
 Each _attribute field_ needs to have:
 - title